-Reading at Parkside:
+Reading at Parkside

-At Parkside we use a range of reading strategies are used to develop and extend the literacy learning.
-This includes:
+A variety of reading strategies are used to develop and extend the literacy learning at Parkside:

 At Parkside we use the ‘Read, Write Inc’ (RWI) programme to deliver our phonics provision.
 Phonics is delivered for 30 minutes each day, in tailored groups.
 The programme begins with the teaching of individual sounds, moving on to sound blending and then introducing multi letter sounds.
 The pupils then progress onto learning to read and write words and sentences using their knowledge of letter sounds.
 Each RWI group ensures the accelerated progress of acquiring new phonic sounds.
 All children new to the school in EYFS, Years 1 and 2 are assessed on entry and grouped according to their phonic ability to ensure accelerated progress.
 Children who complete the RWI programme (typically in year 2) move onto to the ‘Literacy and Language’ programme.
 This builds on the reading confidence of the children.
 It allows them to access a variety of different texts while challenging their understanding.
 Pupils in KS2 may also be selected to join the programme is there is still a need.